Rigs#

 Examples#

-1. To retrieve rigs for all operators in a specific region:
+1. To retrieve rigs for all operators in a specific operator:

 1. To retrieve rigs for a specific operator and state: